 - Kidney function tests and electrolytes: associated renal dysfunction.

 - Amylase may be raised and then often indicates involvement of the lower part of the common bile duct.

 - If bile fluid is available (eg, biliary drainage through intervention has occurred), a sample should be sent for culture.

-When acute cholangitis is suspected, diagnostic assessment includes abdominal X-ray (kidneys, ureters and bladder (KUB)) and abdominal ultrasound, followed by CT scan, MRI, magnetic resonance cholangiopancreatography (MRCP) and hepatobiliary iminodiacetic acid (HIDA) scan.
+When acute cholangitis is suspected, diagnostic assessment includes abdominal X-ray (kidneys, ureters and bladder (KUB)) and abdominal ultrasound.
+Contrast-enhanced dynamic CT is the best method of diagnosing acute cholangitis, followed by MRI.
+Magnetic resonance cholangiopancreatography (MRCP) may also be necessary to detect non-calcified biliary stones.

 The initial management consists of fluid resuscitation, correction of coagulopathy, and administration of broad-spectrum antibiotics.